How to Remove DSR Search

 How to Get Rid of DSR Search

 A key warning sign is the message “Managed by your organization” in the browser settings page and its menu.
-This shows that DSR Search has established control and won’t let you make changes to the browser for as long as the policy remains active.
-Therefore, this is the first issue that you need to address.
+This shows that DSR Search has established control and won’t let you make changes to the browser for as long as the policy remains active so this is the first issue that you need to address:

 The addresses for other Chromium browsers are similar – you just need to change the browser name in the URL.